Notice an historical site or museum in Virginia missing from this list? Click here to add a location to this listing.

 The sophisticated Greek Revival-style Jonathan Peale House, built in 1845, features a dominant front portico and fine brickwork.
 The Rockingham County property also includes an unusually refined brick slave quarters.
 While the high quality of the hou...
 Read More

 Joseph Funk (1777-1862) was the grandson of Henry Funk, the first Mennonite bishop in America, and the son of Henry Funk, Jr., founder of the “Funkite” branch of the Mennonite church.
-The Funks moved to Rockingham County from Berks County, Pa., when ...
+The Funks moved to Rockingham County from Berks County, Pa., w...
 Read More

 Joshua Wilton, a Canadian immigrant, began his life in America in NY around 1850, where he met his life-long business partner, Philo Bradley.
 Wilton & Bradley moved to what is now Harrisonburg in the 1860's to begin their lives as successful entrepre...
 Read More